 Genesis does not have a historical background which pre-dates the book.
 Genesis is its own history.
 It begins with the creation, and then explains in narrative form the nature and character of God, along with His relationship to man within the creation.
 We see the original sin, God’s reaction, and its consequences (death).
 We then observe Scripture’s first prophecy, referring to the cross, the remedy for sin.
 Genesis then records the call of Abraham, through whom all the nations of the world will be blessed, and presents the forefathers of the nation of Israel.
 We finally see how God preserves the nation by moving them to Egypt.

 Thus, Genesis orients us to the Scriptures.
 Indeed, almost every other book in the Bible refers or alludes back to the historical acts and doctrines introduced in Genesis.
 We see the beginning of God's plan to bless all nations through the covenant with Abraham (12:3).
-While initially focusing on his biological descendants (the nation of Israel), it is ultimately fulfilled by Abraham's greatest descendant, Jesus the Messiah, who initiated the Kingdom upon His first advent, and will fully consummate it with His return.
+While initially focusing on his biological descendants (the nation of Israel), it is ultimately fulfilled by Abraham's greatest descendant, Jesus the Messiah, who initiated the Kingdom upon His first advent, and will fully consummate it with His future return.

-Unlike many of the other books of the Bible, we don’t have a number of extra-biblical sources offering detailed historical accounts of the corresponding events recorded in Genesis.
+Historicity: Unlike many of the other books of the Bible, we don’t have a number of extra-biblical sources offering detailed historical accounts of the corresponding events recorded in Genesis.
 We do however, have several parallel sources which support the historical nature and timeframe of many of the events.
-Even the events of the first eleven chapters, commonly considered "myths and legends" by liberal scholars, are consistently similar to known Mesopotamian stories.
+Even the events of the first eleven chapters, commonly considered "myths and legends" by liberal "scholars", are consistently similar to known Mesopotamian stories.
 For example, we find the flood (Gen 6) in the Atrahasis and Gilgamesh epics and in the Sumerian flood story composed about 1600 BC.
 The Sumerian King List, dated about 1900 BC, parallels the genealogies of chapters 5 and 11.
 The names and customs of the patriarchal accounts are also consistent with what we know of early second millennium BC culture (from the Mari letters, Ebla and Nuzi tablets etc).
 While the external sources confirm that the history recorded in Genesis is quite reliable, we must remember that Moses’ primary purpose was not to provide a comprehensive historical record, but to recount the activities, plan and purpose of the one true God.

 See Intro to the Pentateuch for the timeline chart.